 Pitfalls here include having your account deleted (!) by the platform, having your posts demonetized, or having your audience reach limited.
 When it's their sandbox, it's their rules.

 It's best to keep in mind that even as a social media influencer, you're going to want to create some alternate ways to interact with your audience.
 THIS IS TRUE FOR ANY KIND OF ONLINE BUSINESS, NO MATTER WHAT BUSINESS MODEL YOU CHOOSE!!!

-A website is always your homebase and you have absolute control over what happens on it and what its potential reach is.
-An email list is still one of the best ways to sell to people and you will always own your email list.
+Also, even in 2021, an email list is still one of the best ways to sell to people and you will always own your email list.
+Nobody can take the list away from you as you'll own it.